Frankenstein Optimizer: Harnessing the Potential by Revisiting Optimization Tricks: Experimental results

 \subsubsection{Natural language generation}

 The instruction fine-tuning of the LLaMA-7B\cite{llama} using Parameter-Efficient Fine-Tuning (PEFT)\cite{peft} will serve as a benchmark test.
 LoRA\cite{lora} is integrated by adding branches with rank dimension 8 to each layer's \texttt{q\_proj} and \texttt{v\_proj} modules.
 The Alpaca dataset\cite{alpaca}, generated via self-instruct\cite{self-Instruct} from \texttt{text-davinci-003}, used while 2,000 samples reserved for the test.
 The model is trained with a batch size of 120 for 3 epochs with a cosine annealing schedule, and the performance is evaluated using maximum token lengths of 256 and 512.
 As shown in Fig.\ref{fig:peft}, Sophia achieves lower training loss than Frankenstein but worse test loss, indicating overfitting.
+In addition, the Adam optimizer is affected by grouping sequences based on their length during training, which results in performance spikes on the test set.
+This behavior reflects an underlying issue of training instability.